MFA is mandatory for students and applicants as of June 1, 2022. Information and detailed set-up instructions for MFA is provided below.

 1. Go to the Apple or Android Play store and download the Microsoft Authenticator app.

-2. Open the app and click the + sign
+2. Open the app and click on I agree

-6. You have now completed the MFA registration process!
+You have now completed MFA Setup for the Authenticator app.

 2. You will be prompted to provide additional information, click Next

-3. Choose the appropriate Country where your phone number resides, select Call Me or Send me a code by text message and click Next
+3. Choose the appropriate Country where your phone number resides, select Call Me or Send me a code by text message (or Call me) and click Next

 4. If you chose text message, enter the code and click verify or answer the phone call and step through the prompts.